Yuya-Watanabe/MozcForLowVision/README.md

 This is a project intended at developing mozc, an open source Japanese IME, with braille typewriter mode which helps visually impaired persons to input Kana letters with qwerty keyboard.
+We just have finished preparing Makefile for non-stop building on Windows 7 and Visual Studio 2012.
+No progress yet but everythig is going to be all right!

 Quick Start
 ------------